“Sorry, Not Tonight?” Managing Desire Discrepancies Between Partners

 What Is Desire Discrepancy?

-Nonetheless, desire discrepancies impact both the higher and lower desiring partner and can trigger feelings of uncertainty and others including:
+Nonetheless, desire discrepancies can impact both the higher and lower desiring partner, triggering feelings such as:

-rejection - one person no longer feels desire by the other.
+rejection - one person no longer feels desired by the other.

 guilt/shame - inadequacy for not having a “normal” desire level.